 In terms of on-the-ground effect, “smart contract” legislation only adds more attack vectors for parties that want to enforce a particular contract relationship or want to deny the enforceability of a particular contract relationship.
 The only people that benefit from learning about this attack vector, from researching how to operationalize it in a particular dispute, and so on — are lawyers.

 This should be one of the easiest arguments for non-lawyers to appreciate, and yet, for some reason, it’s not sinking in.
 So let’s make it clearer.

 The main beneficiaries of DLT’s continued usage of the term “smart contract” and more general usage of Legalese — are lawyers.

-Try to think of it like this, every time a non-lawyer uses the term “smart contract,” imagine a bell ringing at each 6-minute “analytical increment” as a lawyer does billable work in effort to “understand the legal effect of that Ethereum or MIOTA transfer in light of Tennessee and Arizona ‘smart contract’ legislation.”
+Think of it like this: every time a non-lawyer uses the term “smart contract,” imagine a bell ringing at each 6-minute “analytical increment” as a lawyer does billable work in effort to “understand the legal effect of that Ethereum or MIOTA transfer in light of Tennessee and Arizona ‘smart contract’ legislation.”

 If you’re a DLT developer who hasn’t seen this billable code or descriptor yet, please look closely, it’s coming.
 Your usage of Legalese has real costs, and not just in terms of billables for legal advice.
 There are deep structural problems with misuse of Legalese like this at global scales.

 When we add other jurisdictions that are racing ahead to pass “smart contract laws” —our aperture broadens to appreciate the minefields that DLT has laid for itself.
 Totally.
 Unnecessarily.